hectorbennett/command-pattern/README.md

 ### Graph struct

-Let's start with the Graph struct, which is adapted without any real unexpected changes:
+Let's start with the Graph struct, which is adapted without any major unexpected changes:

 ```rust
 // rust/src/graph.rs